apache/trafficcontrol/docs/source/development/traffic_ops.rst

 		- tocookie/ - Defines the method of generating the ``mojolicious`` cookie used by Traffic Ops for authentication
 		- vendor/ - contains "vendored" Go packages from third party sources

-	- v1-client - The official Traffic Ops Go client package for working with the version 1 :ref:`to-api`.
-	- v2-client - The official Traffic Ops Go client package for working with the version 2 :ref:`to-api`.
 	- v3-client - The official Traffic Ops Go client package for working with the version 3 :ref:`to-api`.
 	- v4-client - The official Traffic Ops Go client package for working with the version 4 :ref:`to-api`.
 	- vendor/ - contains "vendored" Go packages from third party sources